Writing Arithmetic Circuits

 If-Equal Condition

-• This gate ensures that if a = b, the expression becomes 0
+• This gate ensures that if a=ba = b, the expression becomes 0.

-• From is-zero, we know that input = a - b and inv is the inverse of a - b
+• From is-zero, we know that input=aβˆ’binput = a - b and invinv is the inverse of aβˆ’ba - b.

-• This gate enforces that when a = b, the output out must equal c
+• This gate enforces that when a=ba = b, the output outout must equal cc.

-• If a = b, this constraint is automatically satisfied
+• If a=ba = b, this constraint is automatically satisfied.

-• When a = b: The output out is set to c
+• When a=ba = b: The output outout is set to cc.

 If-Equal Condition